omrifried/Game-RL/README.md

 # Project: Game AI
 ## Project Description:
 The project is a Python based project that utilizes the OpenAI gym and gym-retro environments to train an agent to play retro video games.
-The possible algorithms for training are a vanilla Deep Q Network (DQN) algorithm, a Double DQN (DDQN) algorithm, and a Dueling DDQN algorithm.
+The available algorithms for training are a vanilla Deep Q Network (DQN) algorithm, a Double DQN (DDQN) algorithm, and a Dueling DDQN algorithm.